UAMCAntwerpen/diffseq2/README.md

-diffseq2 is written by Olivier Beyens
+diffseq2 is written by Olivier Beyens.
 This standalone script builds further on Joao Rodrigues 'diffseq' script.